dotnet/wpf/src/Microsoft.DotNet.Wpf/specs/tooltip.md

 Swallowing them means breaking the fundamental design principle that "things behave the same whether a tooltip is showing or not".
 Ultimately, we do not know the user's intent - move to the tooltip vs. interact with an underlying control - so we choose to deliver the events.
 This may defeat the user's intent to move to the tooltip, but only in rare cases;
-the buffer zone is often empty, and elements rarely react to mouse-move events in any impactful way.
+elements rarely react to mouse-move events in any impactful way.

+The spec's remark about "extreme cases" is motivated by the difficulty of computing a safe area that crosses monitor boundaries, especially if the monitors have different DPI.
+[ET] says we don't have to support that case, because an app that places a tooltip "far away" from its parent already fails to meet accessibility requirements.
+WPF already goes to some trouble to place a tooltip on the same monitor as its parent.

 [FD] does not say what happens to the buffer zone if the layout changes (e.g. scrolling).
-The spec says how to compute it when the tooltip opens, tacitly implying that it doesn't change if the parent or tooltip subsequently move.
+The spec says how to compute the safe area when the tooltip opens, tacitly implying that it doesn't change if the parent or tooltip subsequently move.
-This could leave the buffer zone dangling, but it's an unlikely case and not worth the effort to handle.
+This could leave the safe area dangling, but it's an unlikely case and not worth the effort to handle.

 [FD] says "Do not use a timeout to hide the tooltip."
 WPF will do this by default (or perhaps use a timeout of 25 days), but an app can request a timeout by setting `ShowDuration`.